strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 ---

 When it comes to tiered storage, most people will automatically connect it with object storage such as Amazon AWS S3.
-And in case you are in one of the public clouds, using their objects storage is usually the most obvious choice.
+If you are in one of the public clouds, using their object storage is usually the most obvious choice.
-But what if you run on premise?
+But what if you run on-premises?
 There are multiple projects that allow you to deploy your own S3-compatible object storage.
 But do you have time to manage the object storage deployment?
 Will you be able to run it with the same durability and availability as AWS?
 And will it have comparable performance?
-That is, why you should maybe consider some other options as well.
+That is why you should consider some other options as well.
-And in this blog post we will look at one of them.
+In this blog post, we will look at one of them.

 <!--more-->